polterguy/babelfish/README.md

 The system supports namespaces, allowing you to filter your invocations to the above _"get-translations"_ endpoint, such that only translations relevant to your client is returned.
-This needs to be accommodated for as you create your translation entities, by using an `id` for your translations _"namespacing"_ the client it is intended to be used within.
+This needs to be accommodated for as you create your translation entities, by using an `id` for your translations _"namespacing"_ the client it is intended to consumed from.

 For instance, if you have an application called _"Acme Chat"_, and this application contains a _"send"_ button you want to translate to multiple languages, the id of your translation items for this button